Loss of libido (sex drive) is a common problem affecting up to one in five men – and even more women – at some point in their life.

-Older men especially can develop low testosterone levels, which can cause fatigue, depression, and a reduced sex drive.
+Older men especially can develop low testosterone levels, which can cause fatigue, depression and a reduced sex drive.

 Speak to your GP if you're concerned about this.
-They may carry out a blood test to check your testosterone level and they can tell you about treatments if your level is low.
+They may carry out a blood test to check your testosterone level and can tell you about treatments if your level is low.

 As women start to approach the menopause, levels of the female hormone oestrogen begin to fall, which can affect libido.
 Women can also suffer from low testosterone levels, especially after a hysterectomy.
-Testosterone is another hormone which can affect sex drive.
+Testosterone is another hormone that can affect sex drive.

 Speak to your GP if you're concerned the menopause may be having an effect on your libido.
 They may be able to offer you a trial of hormone replacement therapy (HRT) if it's suitable for you.

 Less commonly, low libido may be caused by an underactive thyroid.
 This is where your thyroid gland (located in the neck) doesn't produce enough hormones.
 Common signs of an underactive thyroid are tiredness, weight gain and feeling depressed.

 An underactive thyroid is easily treated by taking hormone tablets to replace the hormones your thyroid isn't making.
 Learn more about treating underactive thyroid.

 A hormonal problem called hyperprolactinaemia can also have a negative effect on your sex drive.
 This is where you have a raised level of a substance called prolactin in your blood.